project-medid/project-medid/README.md

 * Make data released by tools easy to access & use

+# De-Identification Tools

+Descriptions of de-id tools to go here

+# Benchmarking

+Leaderboards for benchmark datasets per modality to go here.

 # synthetic_phi

 Tool(s) to create DICOM datasets with synthetic PHI from previously de-identified DICOM data.